romanowski/blog/AkkaPaint.md

 -------------

-*Once upon a time, there was an idea of a [complete chaos](http://chaos.drawball.com/),*
+*Once upon a time, there was a [complete chaos](http://chaos.drawball.com/),*
-*where you could express and instantly share anything you care about.*
+*where you could draw and instantly share everything like a boss.*
 *However, the days of Adobe Flash are long gone,*
 *so the new idea was born:*
 *make the chaos great again!*